TFT enters agreement with U.S. Forest Service to improve ‘Wild & Scenic’ riversJuly 25, 2018

 “This project is a blend of analysis, engagement and project work,” said Reich.
 “It allows us to flex multiple muscles and demonstrate the variety of ways we fix rivers.
 Ultimately, this is about taking the time to share expertise and knowledge among all local partners and deepen the impact of our collective programming in the Rogue.”

 TFT began working in the Rogue in 2012 after contracting with the city of Medford to offset the warm water discharged into the river.
 This opened doors for opportunities with other entities, including the Bureau of Reclamation and the Oregon Department of Transportation.

 To date, more than 20 projects have been implemented in the basin on three major creeks and the main stem of the Rogue.

 According to TFT’s monitoring, these actions have kept at least 60 pounds of phosphorus and nitrogen and more than 100,000 pounds of sediment from entering the river.
-Acres of streamside planting projects have also prevented 500 million kilocalories of solar load from warming the water – approximately equivalent to shading 100 Olympic swimming pools and preventing a 3.6 degree Fahrenheit temperature rise in water temperature.
+Acres of streamside planting projects have also prevented 500 million kilocalories of solar load from warming the water – approximately equivalent to shading 100 Olympic swimming pools.

 Salmonid populations in key tributaries throughout the basin have also increased, as a testament to the work of providing better habitat.